 Founders often find themselves in the endless cycle of seeking and acquiring capital.
-Whether it’s the first fundraise to get the initial idea off the ground or growth capital to support a company looking to expand into new markets, the questions surrounding the process are often similar regardless of stage—what types of funding are available to you, and which option is best?
+Whether it’s the first fundraise to get the initial idea off the ground or growth capital to support a company looking to expand into new markets, the questions surrounding the process are often similar regardless of stage—what types of startup funding are available to you, and which option is best?

-Small businesses often find it hard to qualify for more than one funding source.
+Small businesses often find it hard to qualify for more than one startup funding source.
 If you find yourself in the common scenario where you don’t qualify for a specific type of capital, you need to explore other options.
 With so many different sources of capital out there, it’s hard to decide which one is best for you.

-Types of Lenders and Business Funding: Debt
+Types of Lenders and Startup Funding: Debt

-Each funding source has different methods of lending.
+Each startup funding source has different methods of lending.
 Below you will find the mainstream lending options and their advantages as well as disadvantages.

-Going through a bank for funding is usually one of the first thoughts most founders have when considering financing for their startup.
+Going through a bank for startup funding is usually one of the first thoughts most founders have when considering financing for their startup.
 Banks are great resources and offer various loans that might benefit you.
 They are ideal for people with asset-heavy businesses because banks usually require collateral to approve a loan.

 Let’s look at a few different types of loans you can get through your bank, and the advantages and disadvantages of them.